edward-stuart-johnson/exploratory-data-analysis---customer-loans-in-finance/README.md

 ## What I have learned
 Using sqlalchemy and psycopg2 to automate SQL queries.
 Using pathlab to reliably load files from the same directory irrespective of operating system.
+Writing and reading .csv files.
+Creating classes loaded in Jupyter notebooks to clean data.